blockconsortium/bitcoinV/README.md

 out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).
+For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+BitcoinV Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

-The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/bitcoinVBR/bitcoinV/tags) are created regularly to indicate new official, stable release versions of BitcoinV Core.

 The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree